j0verton/TuneList/README.md

 To to run the project:

-Clone this repository
+Clone this repository,

 cd into the directory

 Install the necessary packages:
 `npm install
-npm install react react-dom react-router-dom`
+npm install react react-dom react-router-dom npm install -g json-server`

 Once you have created the file and directory, and installed JSON server, React, and React Router DOM run `json-server -w database.json -p 8088` in the projects root directory.